 Riga Attraction and Museum Prices

-Attractions in Riga are affordable and often free, but some free sites may ask for a donation.
-We suggest talking a walking tour to learn about the city’s history.
+Attractions in Riga are affordable and often free but some free sites may ask for a donation.
+We suggest taking a walking tour to learn about the city’s history.

 - Central Market: Free

 - Museum of the Occupation of Latvia: By donation, with 10€ guided tour

 - KGB Building and tour: €5